oceanprotocol-archive/predict-eth/examples/real-time-raw-mas-emas.md

 # Real time 1 hour ETH prediction using raw data, moving average and exponential moving average

-Moving Average (MA) and Exponential Moving Average (EMA) are two of the most common investor indicators, especially when set in a 21 interval
+Moving Average (MA) and Exponential Moving Average (EMA) are two of the most common investor indicators.
+Especially in 21 datapoints interval.

-This example explores the predictive power of 'Open', 'High', 'Low', 'Close' and 'Volume' for 1 hour intervals of ETH price.
+This example presents the predictive power of 'Open', 'High', 'Low', 'Close' and 'Volume' for 1 hour intervals of ETH price.

 Relevant information:
 - The script is automatic and is executed in real UTC time.
-- It takes 500 datapoints (the ccxt limit per query)
+- It uses 500 datapoints (the ccxt limit per query)
 - Data includes weekends and full 24h days.
-- The same analysis is conducted for real unaltered data, MA and EMA data
+- The same analysis is conducted in three scenarios: real unaltered data, MA and EMA data.
-- The analysis consists on conducting feature elimination using Scikit-Learn's RFE
+- Each scenario has two phases.
+Eliminate features using RFE and present a linear regression with the relevant features.

 Limitations:
-- RFE quantifies feature importance by the coefficients
+- We use the coefficients to determine feature importance in RFE.
-- Classical statistical problems inherent to regressive variables are unaccounted for
+- This is an example, thereby the analysis of statistical problems inherent to regressive variables is omitted.

 Results:
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA